honeycombio/example-greeting-service/README.md

 Each service reads it's configuration from the environment.
 Specific environment
 variables:

-* HONEYCOMB_WRITE_KEY - Your honeycomb API key
+- HONEYCOMB_WRITE_KEY - Your honeycomb API key
-* HONEYCOMB_DATASET - The name of the dataset you want to write to
+- HONEYCOMB_DATASET - The name of the dataset you want to write to

 ### Caveats

 Port and host names hardcoded.
 We should use docker-compose or something for this.
 These services are stupid!

 All of these statements are true!

+### Running

+There is a `Tiltfile` to run these services on a local host using https://tilt.dev/ - after installing Tilt, running `tilt up` should spin up all of the services.

 ### Tips

 For go services, use the go modules file to replace our beeline (and optionally the opentelemetry-sdk) with a copy on your local machine, so you can test in-progress changes:

 ```
 module main